Correcting noisy quantum gates with shortcuts to adiabaticity: Dynamical error mitigation

 Using the results in Eqs. (\ref{ener_spec}) and (\ref{eigenstates}), the counterdiabatic Hamiltonian in Eq. (\ref{Berry_Hcd}) for our case is simply given by,

-The time-dependent prefactor in the above equation is exactly the same as that appearing in the corresponding $H_{\te{CD}}(t)$ for the Landau-Zener model \cite{Carolan_PRA_2020}.
+The time-dependent prefactor in the above equation is exactly the same as that appearing in the corresponding $H_{\te{CD}}(t)$ for the LZ model \cite{Carolan_PRA_2020}.
 Note also that $H_{\te{CD}}(t)$ is entirely spanned in the sector $\{|10\rangle,|11\rangle\}$.
 This, once more, highlights the fact that we have an effective LZ problem.
+In Refs. \cite{Zhang_PRL_2013,Hu_2018,Zhang_PRL_2024}, the counterdiabatic dynamics of the LZ model was experimentally realized.

 In Fig.~\ref{fig_fidelity_cd}, we show $1-\mc P(\tau)$, that is, the probability to end up in the ground-state $|E_1(\tau/2)\rangle$ for the cases with and without the counterdiabatic Hamiltonian (\ref{Hcd_cnot}).
 Indeed, we observe that the introduction of $H_{\te{CD}}(t)$ guarantees the adiabaticity of the evolution and thus makes the gate operation successful for arbitrarily small $\tau$, as can be seen by the solid line in the graph.
 The dashed lines in Fig.~\ref{fig_fidelity_cd}, displays our results for different values of $g$ in the absence of counterdiabatic control.
 In such cases, the larger $g$, the faster we get to $\mc P(\tau) \to 0$ for a given $\tau$.
 However, it is important to remember that by increasing $g$ and keeping $J_2(\pm\tau/2)$ fixed, we increase the distance between $|E_{1}(\tau/2)\rangle$ and the state $|11\rangle$, which spoils the operation of the gate.
 On the other hand, in the presence of $H_{\te{CD}}(t)$, we can see that the gap does not play a substantial role, as long as it is nonzero.